 BB investigators develop statistical and computational tools for epidemiologic and laboratory studies, and distribute those tools to collaborators and the greater scientific community.
 Learn more about BB tools and resources.

 Branch investigators are key participants in large, complex, interdisciplinary studies in collaboration with scientists throughout the NCI and NIH, and with investigators and public health officials at other government agencies and academic and research institutions in the U.S. and abroad.

-Dr. Nilanjan Chatterjee selected as the 2013 Myrto Lefkopoulou Distinguished Lecturer in the Department of Biostatistics at Harvard University in recognition of his leadership in biostatistics.
-The lecture and award ceremony will occur in September of 2013.
+Dr. Nilanjan Chatterjee was selected as the 2013 Myrto Lefkopoulou Distinguished Lecturer in the Department of Biostatistics at Harvard University in recognition of his leadership in biostatistics.
+Read more about Dr. Chatterjee's lectureship.

 Ruth Pfeiffer has been elected to be a 2013 Fellow of the American Statistical Association "For wide-ranging contributions to statistical methods for modern epidemiologic studies; for her collaboration in major scientific studies; and for her service to the profession”.

 Mitchell Gail is the recipient of the 2013 Robert S. Gordon, Jr. Lecture in Epidemiology.

 Barry I. Graubard has been selected to be a Fellow of the American Association for the Advancement of Science (AAAS) “For outstanding research on statistical survey methods, statistical methods for epidemiology, and collaborative studies affecting public health.”